 Clark Historic Farm Live Nativity and Luminary Walk

 Every December, this historic farm hosts a live nativity and a light display for Christmas.
 There are farm animals, music, a Nativity, and lights.
 The Clark Historic Farm is located in Grantsville, so it’s out west of SLC.
 If you have the Get Out Pass, this is on the pass (2021) for free admission.
 Admission is only $2/person and includes free hot chooclate.
 And you can get $1 off admission if you bring a can of food to donate.

 Cache Valley Live Nativity

 The Cache Valley Live Nativity is held at the Nibley Morgan Farm in Nibley, Ut.
 They have a camel, caroling, wagon rides, and a peaceful farm setting.
 There is a small narration that plays as you walk through the nativity scene.
 Donations are suggested but not required ($3/person or 2 canned food items)

-2019 Dates: No dates yet, but I will update as soon as I see them.
-Last year was around Dec.
-7.
+2021 Dates: No dates yet, but I will update as soon as I see them.
+Check their Facebook for info.

 In 2019, A Babe is Born Nativity popped up as something happening in Lehi.
 We loved having a live nativity in our little town.
 It was amazing!
 Every ticket purchased equals a meal for refugees.
 Tickets are $10/adults and $8/kids, but we have a code “LEHIMOMS” to save you 20% off tickets.
 This nativity was performed at the Lehi Rodeo Grounds, but has moved to a new location this year.
 It is in a barn, so it should be a little warmer.
 There was a small Bethlehem scene that ended with a lovely nativity scene (and a famous Lehi Bakery square donut).